-These are like cookies… for cocktail hour!
-Right before serving, the “cookies” are spread with cream cheese & chutney and decorated with a walnut & a sprig of parsley.
+These are like cookies… for cocktail hour: Blue Cheese and Walnut Shortbread.
+Right before serving, the “cookies” are spread with cream cheese & chutney and decorated with a walnut & a sprig of parsley (optional).
 Pretty!

 Blue Cheese and Walnut Shortbread